 FFIPP Europe stands against the concept and process of normalization.
 It acknowledges that there can be no peace without substantive justice;

 FFIPP Europe is committed to intersectionality and inclusivity.
-It condemns all forms of discrimination including anti-semitism, islamophobia, racism, gender-based violence, homophobia and xenophobia;
+It condemns all forms of discrimination including antisemitism, Islamophobia, racism, xenophobia, homophobia, sexism, and gender-based violence;

-FFIPP Europe maintains equitable policies with partner organizations and upholds transparency within its work;
+FFIPP Europe maintains equitable policies with partner organisations and upholds transparency within its work;

 FFIPP Europe acknowledges its position of privilege as an international organization on the ground.
 It is actively critical of ethnocentrism and embraces open mindedness.